TWUOnline/multi-access/pages/01.home/06._team/features.md

 ---

-## TWU GLOBAL - Online Teaching & Learning Team
+## Online Learning and Instructional Technology Team
 #### Who We Are & What We Do

-Our Online Teaching and Learning Team includes Learning Technology Specialists, Instructional Designers, Video and Graphic Specialists, and Academic Technology Ambassadors.
+Hi there!
 We are here to support faculty and students and to promote high impact practices in online teaching and learning.

-Click here to find out more about our team.
+Our Online Teaching and Learning Team includes Learning Technology Specialists, Instructional Designers, Video and Graphic Specialists, and Academic Technology Ambassadors.